SPLED461:

 No transcript available.

-Identify the category into which the behavior/skill deficits in the list to the right fall (language deficits, social differences, repetitive behaviors and restricted interests, or motor deficits).
+Identify the category into which the behaviors/features in the list to the right fall (language deficits, social differences, repetitive behaviors and restricted interests, or motor deficits).

 • A. echolalia, use of picture communication systems, pragmatic language deficits, inability to understand sarcasm